lalrpop/lalrpop/doc/src/tutorial/008_error_recovery.md

 };
 ```

 Now we can add a test that includes various errors (e.g., missing
 operands).
+Note that now the `parse` method takes two arguments
+instead of one, which is caused by that we rewrote the "grammer" line
-You can see that the parser recovered from missing operands
+in the LALRPOP file.
+You can see that the parser recovered from missing
-by inserting this `!` token where necessary.
+operands by inserting this `!` token where necessary.

 ```rust
 #[test]